FlatBallFlyer/IBM-Data-Merge-Utility/readme.md

 Config.load(from Env, String, File or URL)

 // Create a template cache
-Cache cache = new Cache();
-cache.put/post template/groups;
-or
 Cache cache = new Cache(File)

 while (processing) {
-  // Get payload and parameters for parsing (like from an http request)
+  // Get payload and parameters (like from an http request)

   // Get a Merger for your template
-  Merger merger = new Merger(cache, "some.template.name", parameters, payload);
+  Merger merger = new Merger(cache,
+  	"some.template.name",
+  	parameters, payload);

   // Merge the template
   Template template = merger.merge();

-  // Do something with the output template.getMergedOutput().getValue() - as a string template.getMergedOutput().streamOutput(stream) - as an output stream }
+  // Get Output as a simple String template.getMergedOutput().getValue()
+  // Get Output as a i/o Stream
+  template.getMergedOutput().streamOutput(stream)
+}
 ```